Financing all Credit Types - Paytomorrow Financing For Mobile Auto Repair

 How much does it cost to replace an intake manifold gasket?

-Most intake manifold gasket replacements cost between $400 and $900 depending on the vehicle and labor required.
+Most intake manifold gasket replacements cost between $400 and $900 depending on the vehicle, engine design, and labor required.

 What are the symptoms of a bad intake manifold gasket?

-Common symptoms include rough idle, coolant leaks, engine misfires, overheating, and poor fuel economy.
+Common symptoms include rough idle, engine misfires, coolant leaks, overheating, poor fuel economy, and a check engine light.

 How long do intake manifold gaskets last?